July 10 - July 30, 2022

 If you attend a School District of Philadelphia public or charter high school, you may be eligible to attend a Penn Summer Academy free of charge with a Penn Summer Scholarship.

 Lectures and discussions: Attend classes and conversations with Penn’s distinguished neuroscience faculty and participate in a journal club to discuss and develop presentations on peer-reviewed neuroscience literature.

-Lab access: Participate in hands-on laboratory activities to gain an introduction to experimental techniques.
+Lab activities: Participate in hands-on laboratory activities to gain an introduction to experimental techniques.

-Applications outside the classroom: Further your understanding of the brain in a fun and educational setting with related films and field trips.
+Applications outside the classroom: Further your understanding of the brain in a fun and educational setting with related films, discussion, and readings.
 Past trips have included visits to the Mütter Museum and the Franklin Institute.